 Dato' Wan Fadzmi was appointed as an Independent Non-Executive Director on 1 April 2018 and subsequently redesignated as Chairman on 15 May 2021.
-He is a member of Board Risk Management Committee, Board Audit Committee and Board Nominations and Remuneration Committee.
+He is a member of the Board Risk Management Committee, Board Audit Committee and Board Nominations and Remuneration Committee.

 He has extensive experience in domestic and international banking.
 During his 22 years career in Malayan Banking Berhad, Dato' Wan Fadzmi held various senior management positions including chief executive and country heads for the bank's operations in London, New York and Hong Kong.
-In addition, he was director of Global Financial Banking Strategic Business Group at RHB Bank Berhad from July 2010 to June 2011 before assuming the position as the president/chief executive officer at Bank Pertanian Malaysia Berhad ("Agrobank") from July 2011 until August 2017.
+In addition, he was a Director of Global Financial Banking Strategic Business Group at RHB Bank Berhad from July 2010 to June 2011 before assuming the position as the President / Chief Executive Officer at Bank Pertanian Malaysia Berhad ("Agrobank") from July 2011 until August 2017.